How to make a bean pole trellis that is highly functional and attractive. A wonderful living structure that doubles as a kids’ hideaway.

-I took inspiration from her Moon Garden and her Garden of Giants but went super simple.
-Our first couple teepees were covered with beans and Heavenly Blue morning glories.
-And we had one with yard long beans.
-But for the most part, we’ve made this about the beans (to cover the teepee fort and as a way to grow and trellis them).
-It’s amazing how quickly the bean plants cover the teepee structure once they get going in the warm weather.
-But we also enjoy the teepee before the beans provide a living fort.
+She took inspiration from author Sharon Lovejoy’s Moon Garden and her Garden of Giants but kept things simple.
+Her first couple tents were covered with just beans and Heavenly Blue morning glories.
+It’s amazing how quickly the bean plants cover the structure once they get going in the warm weather.

 - Bamboo poles* or wood poles, 6-10 feet tall (8-10′ is ideal)